srinivasa-vasu/terraform-gcp-ybdp/README.md

 # domain inputs
-dns_on = "# if true, would create a new managed hosted zone" domain = "# domain name like nip.io"
+dns_on = "# if true, would create a new managed hosted zone" zone   = "# name of the existing/new zone" domain = "# domain name like nip.io"

+ha_on = "# flag to determine ha for the platform"

 identifier       = "# unique identifier for the run.
 All the resources would have this identifier"
 ```